covcom/205CDE/15_Jinja2_templates/README.md

-# Flask templates

-This week we look at basic Flask, including how to setup and run Flask server, how you can migrate what you've done already i.e. static web pages under the control of Flask, and how to use the powerful Jinja2 templating system.

-Next week we'll look at how to popular forms and collect user inputs, again using Flask and SQLite.
-That'll conclude this module, before Easter break.

-> A lot of us experienced problems with C9 lately.
-I recommend that you register a free/trial account on [Codio](https://codio.com/), linking to the same GitHub repository that your C9 workspace is pointing to.
-So that if one server is down, you can use the other.
-In any case, you should keep pushing/pulling to make sure these two (C9 and Codio) are synchronized.

-> Some of the examples were done using my Mac, as you can tell, because C9 is not very stable.

-## Jinja2 templates
+# Jinja2 templates

-We have done a lot using HTML and CSS.
-The limit of using these two are obvious -- These are not languages, we cannot do things that are common in programming languages such as assignment, loops, inheritance etc.
+You have done a lot using HTML and CSS.
+The limit of using these two are obvious - these are not languages, you cannot do things that can normally be done in programming languages such as assignment, loops, inheritance etc.

 With the help of Jinja2 template system, it's possible to do all sorts of things as mentioned above.
 Note that Jinja2 is part of Flask installation, but it's also a standalone templating language.

-### A basic template
+## A basic template

-In order to make templating work, we'll need two components: one is the Flask app i.e. the py file, the other is an HTML file that lives in a folder called 'templates'.
+In order to make templating work, you'll need two components: one is the Flask app i.e. the py file, the other is an HTML file that lives in a folder called 'templates'.

 Let's start with the python file.